admincig/hello-poland-client-partner-web/README.md

 - `axios-commons`, which provides common methods that can be used depending on project requirements
 - httpClient, which configures axios instance

-For detailed information on `axios-commons` see it's readme.
+For detailed information on `axios-commons` see it's readme.false

 ## Modifying `next.config.js`